ibbles/LearningUnreal/Runtime Virtual Texture.md

 It is really a single [[Material]] [[Asset]], but it is compiled and run in two different contexts.
 See Using A Runtime Virtual Texture As A Landscape Material Cache below for an example.

+(
+I still don't understand when the Virtual Texture part of the [[Material]] is run.
+I don't think it's every frame since Runtime Virtual Textures are supposed to provide a performance gain.
+Is it only the first frame that the object is visible?
+Will that produce a gigantic render time the first frame when a whole bunch of things want to render to their Runtime Virtual Texture all at the same time?
+Does [[LOD - Level Of Detail|LOD]] level switching trigger a new render?
+Things going in and out of view?
+)

 Must be enabled with [[Project Settings]] > Engine > Rendering > Virtual Textures > Enable Virtual Texture Support.

 Any rendered object, such as a [[Landscape]], that writes to one or more Runtime Virtual Textures must declare which Runtime Virtual Textures it writes to in Details panel > Virtual Texture > Render To Virtual Textures.